sql-machine-learning/elasticdl/elasticdl/doc/distributed_embedding_layer_design.md

 TensorFlow 2.x, known for the new eager-execution mode, does no longer rely on graphs.
 The API is more flexible than the graph-based API and allows us to implement distributed training out of the runtime.
 ElasticDL explores an alternative approach to model parallelism -- saving large tensors in an external distributed storage service, for example, Redis and Memcached.

+## Distributed Storage

+An embedding table is a data structure that maps a discrete value, i, to a vector, r.
+Please be aware that the discrete value i might not be an integer.
+For example, it could be a string representing the kind of a fruit.
+And even if it is an integer, i might not be zero-based, consider an integer of year.
+This property inspires us to save large embedding tables in distributed caching/storage services like Redis or Memcached that supports `get(i)` and `set(i, r)`.

+We can run a global service to serve all deep learning jobs on a cluster, or one service for each job.

+## Read, Init, and Update

+In the forward-pass of each iteration, workers read the embedding table.
+Suppose that we implement the distributed embedding layer as a Keras layer class, the forward-pass computation is in the overloaded method `call`, which takes a minibatch of inputs and returns the corresponding outputs.

+Suppose that a minibatch of training instances contains M unique discrete values, {iⱼ}, where j∈[0, M), we prefer the reading operation return M embedding vectors {rⱼ}.

+If an rⱼ doesn't exist, the `call` method must randomly initialize it by calling `set`.
+The on-the-fly initialization strategy doesn't create embedding vectors for unseen discrete IDs and works with batch and online learning.

+In the configuration of asynchronous distributed SGD, each worker process maintains its local copy of the model, and the parameter server process has the global model.
+As long as each process runs the training code in a thread, this configuration doesn't require thread-safe `get` and `set`.

+In the synchronous configuration, all workers must use the same model in each iteration.
+More than one workers might initialize the same embedding vector simultaneously, thus requires a new atomic operation: `get_or_initialize` or `set_if_not_exists`.
+Redis API provides `set_if_not_exists`.

+Another case of calling `set` is model update.
+With either synchronous and asynchronous case, we can restrict that only worker 0 or the parameter server can update the embedding table.
+Thus it poses no requirement of thread-safe `set`.

 ## Terminology

 *model*: the Keras model provided by the user for training